True Scotsman

 "True Scotsman" is a humorous term used in Scotland for a man wearing a kilt without undergarments.
 Though the tradition originated in the military, it has entered Scottish lore as a rite, an expression of light-hearted curiosity about the custom, and even as a subversive gesture.
+However, the notion that no undergarments is the "true" or culturally authentic way to wear a kilt is a myth, as there were and still are many circumstances were it would not be appropriate.
+These include situations where physical activity or high winds might cause exposure to onlookers, very cold temperatures, and during seasons where swarms of biting flies are present.